 The A+ grade panel gives a transparent view, which is excellent for Android TV or laptop.

-A+ grade panels are considered the best and most prominent type of panel in the LCDs and LEDs.
+A+ grade panels are considered the best and most prominent type of the panel in the LCDs and LEDs.
 A+ grade means it has very few imperfections and is a good quality panel.

 It is a screen panel rating.
 As done in any other field, grading is also done for various panel types.
 The manufacturer observes all the panels and grades them according to their features.